Indigenous Hand Drum Making Retreat, with Bear Standing Tall, a Nehiyaw from Onion Lake Cree Nation

 A drum is a medicine used as the heartbeat of Mother Earth.
 It is a tool for bringing out someone’s voice or songs and can be used as one beat with all the drums of the world for bringing out creative energy.

 The making of a drum is a sacred two-day event as it is the creation of a medicine for personal use.
 One has to be in a sacred space within them and have good intentions in order to bring a drum to life.
 Bear Standing Tall has a way of keeping the sacredness alive and the teachings of the drum are delivered in a fun and creative way.

 After the workshop, bring home a 14-inch drum made with deer hide, a drum stick and instructions on how to keep your drum in good condition.

-- Meals and beverages (2 lunches, 1 dinner, 1 self-serve breakfast, 2 snacks)
+- Meals and beverages (lunch, dinner, self-serve breakfast)

-- Supplies to make your very own hand drum & stick, teachings and how to look after your drum
+- Supplies to make your own hand drum and stick, teachings and how to look after your drum

 - How to make your drum